 By: ALISON CHURCH

-The importance of preserving everyday writing is becoming more relevant each day as an abundance of perspectives and thoughts are being shared through social media platforms, and less through physical writing.
-According to Joe Hewit whose database “Documenting the American South” (DAS) contains text of print publications, but also images, manuscript items, letters, and other artifacts.
-DAS is selected to emphasize social history and the stories and viewpoints of other people.
-Students have said they used DAS to discover their family history and have begun to “relate to the nations past” in ways that gave them a broader insight into their own lives.
-Not only is this beneficial for personal reasons, but it is also beneficial for educational purposes in school.
-This has shown that preserving texts from today will have an importance in the future for re-discovering the past, learning from our mistakes to avoid our tendency to repeat history, and gaining more insight on when times were different socially and politically.
+The importance of preserving everyday writing is becoming more relevant each day as an abundance of perspectives are being shared through social media platforms, and less through physical writing.
+Not only is preservation beneficial for personal reasons, but it is also beneficial for educational purposes in school.
+These artifacts serve as ways to re-discover the past, avoid our tendency to repeat history, and gain more insight on when times were different socially and politically.

 Social media platforms have revolutionized the way we record and document thoughts and feelings through writing.
 It has made expressing ourselves to the world easy, accessible, and a powerful tool that can be harnessed for the better or for the worst.
 According to Gayle Osterberg, director of communications for the library of congress, “society turns to social media as a primary method of communication” and is replacing many mediums of communication of the past.
 Although this reveals a huge turning point in how document archiving is shifting in digital media, the importance of historical preservation should be kept alive.
 While it is time consuming to sift through many of the tweets and other forms of social media communication that exist now, the quality of its content overrides the quantity and is ultimately beneficial for future generations seeking a connection or further insight into the past.